In 1997, “Barely Breathing” by Duncan Sheik peaked at number 16 on the U.S. pop singles chart.

 In 1986, “Your Love” by The Outfield peaked at number 6 on the U.S. pop singles chart.

-In 1969, ✪ “Hair” by Cowsills peaked at number 1 on the Canada pop singles chart.
+In 1969, ✪✪ “Hair” by Cowsills peaked at number 2 on the U.S. pop singles chart.

-In 1969, “(We've Got) Honey Love” by Martha Reeves And The Vandellas peaked at number 43 on the Canada pop singles chart.
+In 1969, “(We've Got) Honey Love” by Martha Reeves and The Vandellas peaked at number 43 on the Canada pop singles chart.

 In 1969, “A Million To One” by Brian Hyland peaked at number 68 on the Canada pop singles chart.